Having trouble wrapping your head around the terminology behind the Dai stablecoin? This should help.

 A step-by-step guide to buying Dai

-Unfortunately, there’s currently no way to directly buy Dai with Canadian dollars (CAD).
-If you want to get your hands on this stablecoin, you’ll first need to acquire a digital currency listed in a trading pair with Dai, such as bitcoin or Ether, and then exchange it for Dai.
+If you want to get your hands on this stablecoin, you may be able to buy directly with Canadian dollars on certain exchanges, but may also prefer to acquire a digital currency listed in a trading pair with Dai, such as bitcoin or Ether, and then exchange it for Dai.

 Dai can be traded on a variety of crypto exchanges, so compare the features and fees of those exchanges so you can choose a platform that’s right for you.
 Here’s an example of how to use Ethereum to buy Dai on the Bibox crypto exchange.